iconify/documentation/documents/pages/index.md

 ## Icons

 There is no standard for designing or publishing icons.
 Each icon set is different.
-Some use stroke for colors, some use fill, some use hardcoded palette.
+Some use `[attr]stroke` for colors, some use `[attr]fill`, some use hardcoded palette.
 Usually icons contain a lot of unnecessary code.
 Every icon set has its own way of using icons.

 Iconify attempts to streamline that, by parsing icons and converting them to the same easy to use format.